madhu0510/Module_2_Challenge/README.md

 # Loan Qualifier Application

+This is a python CLI (command-line interface) application which allows users to see qualifying loans from lenders quickly and easily.

+---
+## Project Features
-This is a python command-line interface application that allows users to see qualifying loans from lenders quickly and easily.
-The application works by that taking in a `daily_rate_sheet` of loan criteria from various loan providers, asks the user a number of questions to evaluate their loan eligibility, and then returns to them a list of qualifying loans.
+* The application uses `daily_rate_sheet` which contains loan criteria from various loan providers
+* It asks any user a number of questions to evaluate their loan eligibility and returns them a list of qualifying loans.
+* The application also asks the user to if the user wants to save the results as a CSV file and save the file to local disk based on the response.

 ---